object-oriented-python/object-oriented-programming/doc/source/1_programs_in_files.rst

 Pytest files
 ~~~~~~~~~~~~

-Pytest looks for tests in files whose name starts with `test_` and
+Pytest looks for tests in files whose name starts with :file:`test_` and
-ends with `.py`.
+ends with :file:`.py`.
 Continuing with our Fibonacci example, we might
-create a file called `test_fibonacci.py` containing:
+create a file called :file:`test_fibonacci.py` containing:

 .. code-block:: python3